 Length of programme: Four years full-time.
-Five years with integrated placement year.
+Five years full-time with an integrated placement year.
 Part-time options are available.

 Language of the programme: This programme is taught in English.

 Entry Requirements:

 General: A minimum of 5 GCSE A to C, (or 9 to 4 where numeric grades are being awarded), including English Language and Mathematics